 The different ways to prepare coffee ground for your application on your peace lily are: as a mulch, as a liquid fertilizer, and as a natural compost.
 The first two methods are quite easy and quick to do, the composting takes quite a bit longer.

-Mulching is a more common method for outdoor plants, but you use them for your indoor plants too.
+Mulching is a more common method for outdoor plants, but you use it for your indoor plants too.

 The process involves spreading an even layer of organic matter on top of the soil.
 Organic matter acts as a water reservoir and supports the growth of useful bacteria and microorganisms.
 On top of it all, it serves the purpose of fertilizer too.